SirFischer/Skeletons-and-Traps/README.md

     For LINUX type in "make test" into the terminal to start up the game!
 -----------------
-    For WINDOWS type in "make test RELEASE=TRUE"
+    For WINDOWS type in "make test RELEASE=TRUE" into the terminal to start up the game!
 -----------------

 You are a lone fighter searching for a challenge..
 You are trapped in this realm of monsters and have to find an exit.